rtous/edcav/mongodb_hands_on/README.md

 	python --version

+In case Python it's not installed do the following:

+	sudo apt-get update
+	sudo apt-get install -y python
+	sudo apt-get install -y python3-venv

 It's recommended to work within a virtual environment (this way the python libraries will not be mixed with the ones in your system).
 It's as easy as doing (from within the mongodbclient folder):

-	python -m venv myvenv
+	python3 -m venv myvenv
 	source myvenv/bin/activate

 Let's install the required python library for working with MongoDB:

 	pip install pymongo

 Let's now create a program that will send requests to the MongoDB server (a client program).
-Edit a new file named MyMongoClient.py with a text editor.
-In case you are working on Windows with WSL2 see [this](../wsl.md) to know how to edit files*.
+Edit a new file named MyMongoClient.py with a text editor. *In case you are working on Windows with WSL2 see ANNEX 1 and ANNEX 2 of [this document](../wsl.md) to know how to edit files*.

 	import pymongo